coffeeplanter/Minimum/README.md

 ## Minimum

 *This branch contains minimal application.
-The size of signed apk file is only 4Kb.*
+The size of signed apk file is only 4Kb.
+See the other versions of application in the appropriate git branches.*

 This is minimal Android application written without IDE, in a simple text editor and compiled in command line.
 Its goal is to understand how to create Android application from scratch, its structure, and necessary tools.